DeeEmm/DIY-Flow-Bench/README.md

 - Venturi style benches (In Development for V3 release)

 The DIYFB system can be used on any flow bench and makes an ideal retrofit for older manometer based benches as well as being the perfect choice for new builds.
 We include basic DIY hardware plans so you can build a simple MAF based flow bench that uses a shop vac for the vacuum source.
 This is a great entry level 'floating reference' bench and perfect for most shops and hobbyists.
 We also provide support for larger and more complex bench designs.

+## Project Overview

+The project comprises of two distinct aspects.

+### Software

+The software code is developed in C++ and runs on an ESP32 microprocessor.
+The ESP processes sensor data and uses this data to calculate the volumetric air flow, which is then displayed via web browser on any web enabled device.

+### Hardware

+The hardware aspect of the project comprises of a PCB (commonly known as a 'shield') which connects to the ESP processor.
+The PCB includes environmental sensors to measure temperature, humidity and barometric pressure along with pressure sensors to measure the reference depression from the vacuum source.
+It also interfaces to a MAF sensor or additional differential pressure sensors.
+This sensor data allows the software to accurately measure and calculate volumetric flow for any given environmental conditions.

 ## Project Goals